nicopap/bevy_mod_fbx/README.md

 FBX is a very widely used and flexible file format.
 We currently expect most models **to not load properly**.
-We cannot test how `bevy_fbx` handles the export formats of every software out there.
+We cannot test how `bevy_mod_fbx` handles the export formats of every software out there.
 If your model loads properly, thank your lucky start, if you encounter any issue please do the following: